quixio/quix-streams/docs/connectors/sinks/README.md

 In many stream processing use cases the results need to be written to external destinations to be shared with other subsystems.

-Quix Streams provides a Sink API to achieve that.
+Quix Streams provides a sink API to achieve that.

 An example using InfluxDB Sink: